Easy steps on how to manage your money within your means.

 Step Two – Beware of Credit Cards

-When you use your magical piece of plastic, also known as a credit card, the bank gives you a grace period in which you should be paying them back for the money they’ve lent you for your purchases.
+When you use your magical piece of plastic, also known as a credit card, the bank gives you a grace period.
+The grace period is intended to give you time to pay the bank back for the money they’ve lent you for purchases.
 If you don’t pay your balance in full, they charge you interest.
-When using a credit card, the scary part is the compound interest and why credit cards have to be watched closely.
+When using a credit card, the scary part is the compound interest.
+Compound interest is the reason credit cards have to be watched closely.
 If you carry a balance across multiple months on your credit card, interest is added to your remaining balance each month as well as the interest from prior months.
 The key to avoiding interest is to pay off your balance in full every statement.
 So make sure you aren’t overextending yourself and stick to your budget!

 How much should I pay my credit card bills?